 Bank of America® Premium Rewards® Visa® credit card

 As with all of the Bank of America credit cards, your rewards rates are improved for loyal Bank of America customers.
-Preferred Rewards clients can get a 25% to 75% rewards bonus (based on your enrolled tier: Gold 25%, Platinum 50%, Platinum Honors 75%).
+Preferred Rewards members can earn 25%-75% more points on every purchase (based on your enrolled tier: Gold 25%, Platinum 50%, Platinum Honors 75%).
 The Premium Rewards card not only offers great rewards rates but also a generous sign-up bonus.
 The card’s $95 annual fee is more than made up for by up to $200 in combined airline incidental and airport expedited screening statement credits + valuable travel insurance protections.

 - Receive 50,000 bonus points, a $500 value, after you make at least $3,000 in purchases in the first 90 days of account opening.